sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * IsRemotePC (System.Boolean) Specifies whether the desktop group is a Remote PC desktop group.

+  * IsUsedByGpo (System.Boolean?)
+Indicate if the desktop group is used by group policy.

   * LicenseModel (Citrix.Broker.Admin.SDK.LicenseModel?)
 Specifies the license model for this desktop group.
 If none is specified, then the site-wide license model is used.

+  * LogoffOffPeakDisconnectedSessionAfterSeconds (System.Int32) Specifies the time in seconds after which a disconnected session belonging to the delivery group is terminated during off-peak time.

+  * LogoffPeakDisconnectedSessionAfterSeconds (System.Int32) Specifies the time in seconds after which a disconnected session belonging to the delivery group is terminated during peak time.

   * MachineConfigurationNames (System.String\[\]) The MachineConfiguration names associated with the desktop group.

   * MachineConfigurationUids (System.Int32\[\]) The MachineConfiguration uids associated with the desktop group.

+  * MachineCost (System.Decimal) The per-hour instance cost of machines in this desktop group.

   * MachineLogOnType (Citrix.Broker.Admin.SDK.MachineLogOnType?)
 Specifies the login type (activedirectory/localmappedaccount) for machines in this desktop group.